REMEDY : BNSSG referral pathways & Joint Formulary

 Imaging may be ambiguous (3) but it is often diagnostic.
 However, there is not necessarily a good correlation with the imaging findings and clinical severity.

-If imaging is suggestive of NPH then they should be referred as detailed in the Referral section below.
+If imaging and symptoms are suggestive of NPH then they should be referred as detailed in the Referral section below.

 What to do before referral